Ordinance of Labourers 1349: Aftermath and repeal

 The ordinance has largely been seen as ineffective.
 Despite the English parliament's attempt to reinforce the ordinance with the Statute of Labourers of 1351, workers continued to command higher wages and the majority of England (those in the labouring class) enjoyed a century of relative prosperity before the ratio of labour to land restored the pre-plague levels of wages and prices.
 While the economic situation eventually reverted, the plague radically altered the social structure of English society.
 The sudden loss of life gave more power to the labouring classes.
 This also helped weaken the landed elites that had to give up power in order to stay relevant both in society and in the economy.
 Another thing that changed due to this imbalance of power was an increase in worker negotiating power in the British economy.
 This slowly led to a gradual increase in workers' rights.

 The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
 7. c.
 22 (I)).

-Chapter 7 of the act by section 11 of the Continuance, etc. of Laws Act 1623 (21 Jas.
+Chapter 7 of the act was repealed for England and Wales by section 11 of the Continuance, etc. of Laws Act 1623 (21 Jas.
 1. c.
 28).

-The whole act was repealed for England and Wales by Statute Law Revision Act 1863 (26 & 27 Vict. c.
-125) and for Ireland by Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
-98).
+The whole act was repealed for England and Wales by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

+The whole act was repealed for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
+98), which came into force on 10 August 1872.